ropensci/roweb3/content/blog/2025-10-20-computo/index.md

 Computo was created to promote methodological and algorithmic contributions that not only are reproducible but also provide a better understanding of which models or methods are most appropriate to answer specific scientific questions.
 We believe that building up solid scientific knowledge requires both the reproducibility of published results and a clear articulation of their scientific implications.
 While many journals now require code and data, these are often insufficient on their own to ensure true reproducibility or to fully grasp the scientific contribution.

-To address these issues, Computo goes beyond the traditional format of a static (PDF) publication, by placing the reproducibility of numerical results and the clarity of scientific contributions at the center of the publication process.&#x20;

-\[1\] Hanson, M. A., Barreiro, P. G., Crosetto, P., & Brockington, D. (2024).
+[^1]: Hanson, M. A., Barreiro, P. G., Crosetto, P., & Brockington, D. (2024).
 The strain on scientific publishing.
 Quantitative Science Studies, 5(4), 823-843.

 ## What Computo offers